Open up U.S. market, EU says in riposte to Pentagon threat

-BRUSSELS, May 16 (Reuters) - U.S. fears about losing European defence contracts are unfounded, Brussels told Washington on Thursday after the Pentagon demanded the European Union curtail a new military pact that it sees as a potential threat to NATO.
+BRUSSELS (Reuters) - U.S. fears about losing European defense contracts are unfounded, Brussels told Washington on Thursday after the Pentagon demanded the European Union curtail a new military pact that it sees as a potential threat to NATO.

 In its reply to U.S. Defense and State Department officials, the EU’s foreign service said it was “fully committed” to transatlantic ties and that procurement rules had not changed.

-“The EU remains fully committed to working with the U.S. as a core partner in security and defence matters,” said the May 16 letter to U.S. defence officials, which was made public.
+“The EU remains fully committed to working with the U.S. as a core partner in security and defense matters,” said the May 16 letter to U.S. defense officials, which was made public.

 “Such restrictions would be unacceptable for products and technologies funded by the EU budget,” the EU letter said.

-The exchange highlights the tensions between Europe and the United States over defence.
+The exchange highlights the tensions between Europe and the United States over defense.

 U.S. President Donald Trump regularly warns Europe it may lose American protection if it fails to spend on the military but his administration is critical of Europe’s attempts at more autonomy, despite support from NATO chief Jens Stoltenberg.

-The U.S. letter said the new EU pact, known as Permanent Structured Cooperation (PESCO) and its multi-billion euro defence fund, could reverse decades of transatlantic defence integration, weaken NATO and freeze out U.S. contractors.
+The U.S. letter said the new EU pact, known as Permanent Structured Cooperation (PESCO) and its multi-billion euro defense fund, could reverse decades of transatlantic defense integration, weaken NATO and freeze out U.S. contractors.

 EU governments are trying to agree legislation on how to allow the involvement of non-EU countries, including the United States and Britain after it leaves the bloc, by June.